kartverket/skiperator/CONTRIBUTING.md

 $ ./bin/skiperator
 ```

-// TODO Explain github-auth token?

-For now it also requires that the `github-auth` secret is placed in the
-namespace manually, so create that if it complains about a missing secret.

 Now you should have a running app in your namespace.
 Run the following command
 to see all the created resources.